astronomer/docs/astro/trial.md

 After Astronomer creates your cluster, you're ready to start deploying and running DAGs on Astro.
 Complete the following tasks to get your first DAG up and running on Astro:

 1. [Install the Astro CLI](cli/install-cli.md).
-The Astro CLI is the command line interface for running Airflow DAGs on your local computer and on Astro.
+The Astro CLI is an open source command line interface for developing Airflow DAGs on your local machine and deploying them to Astro
 2. [Create an Astro project](create-project.md).
-An Astro project contains all of the files you need to run Airflow, including example DAGs.
+An Astro project contains the set of files that you need to run Airflow on Astro.
+It includes dedicated folders for your Python packages and DAGs.
 3. [Create a Deployment](create-deployment.md).
-A Deployment is a configurable Apache Airflow environment on Astro where you can run DAGs.
+A Deployment is an Astro Runtime environment that is powered by the core components of Apache Airflow and where you can run DAGs.
 4. [Deploy your Astro project](deploy-code.md).
-Use the Astro CLI to deploy code in just a few minutes.
+Use the Astro CLI to push code to a Deployment on Astro in just a few minutes.

 ## After your trial

 After your 14-day trial ends, you can no longer access your Deployments and Workspaces from the Cloud UI.
 You can still access your user account page and Astronomer support forms.
 Any DAGs you deployed will continue to run for an additional 7-day grace period.

-After the 7-day grace period, your clusters are automatically deleted.
-Any code deployed hosted on the cluster will be lost.
-If you need additional time for evaluating Astro, or you need to copy your configuration for future use, you have a few options:
+After the 7-day grace period, your cluster and all Deployments within it are automatically deleted.
+Any code that you deployed to Astro will be lost.
+If you need additional time to evaluate Astro, or you need to copy your configuration for future use, you can:

 - Schedule a call with your point of contact from Astronomer.
 - Go to the Cloud UI and schedule a 15 minute call with an Astronomer engineer.
 This option is available only after your 14-day trial ends.